BOM is the abbreviation for Bill of Materials.

-- The Engineering Bill of Materials (EBOM) is defining the parts included in the assembly that are designed by the engineering departments.
-It is showing the perspective of the structure, and often, EBOM is visualized as a technical or mechanical drawing of the end design.
+- The Engineering Bill of Materials (EBOM) defines the parts included in the assembly that are designed by the engineering departments.
+It shows the perspective of the structure, and often, EBOM is visualized as a technical or mechanical drawing of the end design.

-- Sales Bill of Materials (SBOM) is where the sales stage takes place.
-Here the finished product assembly process is defined through the sales lense managed as a sales item instead of an inventory item.
+- The sales Bill of Materials (SBOM) is where the sales stage takes place.
+Here the finished product assembly process is defined through the sales lens and managed as a sales item instead of an inventory item.
 The SBOM is structuring the sales stage by listing products by their market order document.

 It is important to understand that each different bill of materials contains different levels of detail called structure.